basti42/FutureMoney/README.md

 The data for conversion is obtained from [BitPandas Price Ticker](https://api.bitpanda.com/v1/ticker).
 To avoid spamming this endpoint, a request is cached on the client via IndexedDB.
 A new request to the API is made only once per hour.
 The control panel was build using [Bootstrap](https://getbootstrap.com/).

+## Version

+#### version 0.7
+* added visualization for the change in value of each crypto.
+Now the previously stored values are also requested and the percentage change to the current value is displayed.
+Also with up/down-arrows
+* code-cleanup

+#### version 0.6
+* caches requests to the bitpanda api to only make new requests every hour.
+* cosmetic changes

 ## FAQ